TianXihe-Escape/TA-Recruitment-System-Group46/README.md

 ## Notes
 - Applicant and job data are stored in the `data/` folder as JSON files.
 - TA applicants must save a profile and choose a CV file before applying.
+- `Reviewer Notes` are stored in `applications.json` and shown to TA users in `My Applications`.
+- A job marked `OPEN` can continue recruiting TAs, while a job marked `CLOSED` cannot accept new applications.
-- When a job is reopened, previously accepted applications for that job are moved back to a reviewable state.
+- When reopening a closed job, the MO must choose which accepted TA records move back to a reviewable state.
+- When closing an open job, the MO must choose which applicants become accepted before the status change is saved.

 ## Screenshots
 - Add login screen screenshot